Duty Free Concession and GST Relief

 -

-There is no duty-free concession on liquor products for people arriving from Malaysia.
+There is no duty-free concession on liquor products for travellers arriving from Malaysia.

 -